Graston Techniquue Treatments For Chondromalacia Patella Syndrome

 Soft tissue injuries occur whenever force and strain are applied to muscles and tendons.
 Years of lifting, running, jumping, standing, and sports cause scar tissue to develop in muscles which affects performance and leads to knee cap cartilage irritation and tendinitis.

-Watch the Videos below to see scar tissue in muscles
+Watch the Video below to see how graston technique is used to decrease scar tissue in muscles.

 Graston Technique is utilized in many professional, Olympic, and collegiate sports therapy programs.
 Specifically-designed stainless steel instruments have rounded, concave and convex edges.
 The edges are not sharp and are used to detect and effectively treat soft tissue fibrosis or chronic inflammation.
 With these instruments the practitioner can scan over and detect areas of fibrotic tissue.